Commercial Radio

 Perhaps you’ve noticed that there’s a lot more advertising on radio channels in the US than there is in the UK, too.

-It all comes down to the different kinds of radio stations that exist today.
+It all comes down to the different kinds of radio stations that exist.

-Since the first radio sets emerged, designed by Guglielmo Marconi (or Nikolas Tesla depending on your position), the medium has evolved.
+The medium has evolved since the first radio sets emerged, designed by Guglielmo Marconi (or Nikola Tesla, depending on your position).

 We don’t just use radio waves to communicate with each other anymore.
-Why rely on the airwaves to broadcast entertainment, news, and information instead.
+Instead, we rely on the airwaves to broadcast entertainment, news, and information.

 While some groups like the BBC are funded by national taxing systems, like the British Television License, others take a different approach.